cbhutad/Python_Crash_Course/Chapter10/Notes.md

 2) except: This block represents a unique exception and is contains code that must be executed if the given exception does occur due to running of code in try block
 3) else: This block contains the code to be executed if try block was executed successfully without any exception.

+`pass` - This keyword is used if we don't want to execute any code when an exception occurs.
+So here in the except block instead of any error we just write pass and if exception occurs then it will be ignored.